List of 29 Characters in Chaucer’s Canterbury Tales

 The Franklin

 He is an old man with no rules and restrictions of society.
-He is a wealthy man with a white beard and love of food and wine.
+He is a wealthy man with white beard and love of food and wine.
 His table is always full of goods and the best wine one could ever find.
 Franklin is also an honest person unlike other pilgrims.
 He is pure and enjoys his life to its fullest.

 The Haberdasher, Dyer, Carpenter, Weaver, and Carpet-maker (Guildsmen)